-Every year, on 19 August, we observe World Photography Day – a globally recognized celebration of the photograph and its history.
-What actually is World Photography Day, though, and why is does it take place on this particular date?
+Every year, on August 19, we observe World Photography Day – a globally recognized celebration of the photograph and its history.
+What actually is World Photography Day, though, and why does it take place on this particular date?

 This is the date that recognizes the invention of the Daguerrotype, a process that was devised by the French artist and photographer, Louis-Jacques-Mandé Daguerre in 1837.
 His idea was then effectively sold to the French Academy of Sciences, which subsequently gifted the process to the world on 19 August 1839.

-• 182 years later: The best camera for photography (opens in new tab)
+• 184 years later, these are the best cameras for photography

 The idea to recognize World Photography Day as we know it now didn't take hold until 1991 – and for that, we can thank respected Indian photographer OP Sharma.